Best Car Charger of 2020

 The USB-A outlets provide 12 watts of current each, allowing for average charging times for most devices.
 There are no fast-charging outlets on this charger, so if you know you'll only be charging modern, USB-C or Quick Charge devices, this charger is not as fast as other options on the market.
 Furthermore, the charger body is relatively bulky, measuring 5 inches long, 4 inches wide, and 2 inches thick.
 Compared to the comparatively sleek and unnoticeable two-port chargers on the market, this one certainly has a footprint.

 The Maxboost with SmartUSB Port is another great option for those seeking an inexpensive and high-performing car charger and who don't need quick-charging capabilities.
 This device features two 12-watt USB-A ports that accommodate any device that normally charges from a USB plug.
 It delivers power to devices as fast as any of the chargers that do not feature an augmented fast-charging technology.
 Whenever we needed a simple charge, we could reliably reach for this charger to deliver a fast charge.
 Furthermore, it is easy to handle with a boxy head design and studded plastic headshell.
-We have no reason to doubt its durability, and the consensus of online reviews is that this charger will last a long time.
+We have no reason to doubt its durability.

 If you are looking for a charger with fast-charging technology or high wattage to charge larger devices like laptops and tablets, you'll have to look elsewhere.
 And while the Maxboost is easy to handle, it's boxy design isn't the most aesthetic.
 That said, this charger is a great value for a fast and reliable USB car charger, and we would recommend it if you don't like the aesthetics of the Anker PowerDrive 2.0.